 Center for Community Inclusion

-This program also offers a unique and vital opportunity to young adults: job skills training.
-Our organization has partnership job site opportunities with well-known companies such as Memorial Hermann, HEB, Walgreen, etc. This is a fantastic opportunity for young adults to gain on the job experience and learn transferable skills in a mainstream, community setting.
+This program also offers a unique and vital opportunity forto young adults: job skills training.
+Our organization has partnership job site opportunities with well-known companies such as Memorial Hermann, HEB, Tin Roof BBQ, Creativity Shell and Walgreens.
+This is a fantastic opportunity for young adults to gain on the job experience and learn transferable skills in a mainstream, community setting.

 All clients have the use of an iPad and we offer individualized parent, sibling and caregiver training so that continuity of care and generalization of skills can be achieved.
 Parent participation is a program requirement and is vital to your child’s success.

 The funding source (private insurance, school district) will sometimes dictate the skills of focus or the setting that are approved for reimbursement.
 We will work with both the parents and funding source to determine the best treatment options with the client’s needs being of utmost priority.

 Including Kids, Inc. does not discriminate on the basis of gender, race, color or ethnic or national origin in the administration of its policies, admission policies, scholarship and loan programs, or any other programs which it administers.